glnds/masl/README.md

 Pronounced [mɑzəl] form the Dutch word 'mazzel', meaning luck. 'masl' is an anagram from the word 'SAML'.
-This tools allows you to use [onelogin](https://www.onelogin.com/) to assume an AWS role through SAML authentication.
+This tool allows you to use [onelogin](https://www.onelogin.com/) to assume an AWS role through SAML authentication.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installation

-Just download the latest release: https://github.com/glnds/masl/releases
+Just download the latest release under https://github.com/glnds/masl/releases.

 ### Configuration

 All configuration is done using a ```masl.toml``` file in your user's home directory.
-The content should look like this:
+The minimal configuraton should look like this:
 ```

 BaseURL = 'https://api.eu.onelogin.com/'